Batman: Gotham Knight

-Segments
+Production

+Christopher Nolan consulted on Batman: Gotham Knight, asking for the removal of Killer Croc's tail from an early design as he wanted to keep it grounded in some reality.Jonathan Nolan wrote the story springboards for Batman: Gotham Knight.

+Plot

 Batman: Gotham Knight is split into six segments:

 Have I Got a Story for You (Studio 4°C)

 Have I Got a Story for You was written by Josh Olson and animated by Studio 4°C.

 A street kid meets with his three friends at a skate park, to which all three of them claim to have seen Batman earlier that day.
 Batman's battle with the Man in Black, a high-tech criminal, is told in reverse chronological order with three very different interpretations of Batman's form and abilities (in the style of the 1950 film Rashomon): one describes him as a living shadow that can melt away and reappear at will (similar to the Vampire Batman from the Batman & Dracula trilogy); another describes him as a half-human, half-bat creature (similar to the Man-Bat); and lastly, one describes him as a combat robot that can leap tall buildings in a single bound.
 At the end, Batman pursues the Man in Black to the skate park and captures him with the help of the fourth street kid.
 The fourth kid is able to see what Batman truly is after seeing him sustain injuries by a grenade blast from the battle: a human warrior in a costume.
 He then proceeds to tell his experience about seeing Batman to his friends after Batman disappears.

-Note: Though the film credits give "story by" acknowledgment to first-time writer Jordan Goldberg, Josh Olson acknowledged it was actually based on a very similar story by Frank Robbins called "The Batman Nobody Knows".
-The story was first printed in Batman #250 in 1973, and subsequently adapted as "Legends of the Dark Knight" in The New Batman Adventures.
-According to Olson: "The first time it's stealing, the second time it's borrowing, the third time you're creating a genre".
-The three different versions of the Man in Black have many similarities to other members of Batman's rogues gallery, though they all resemble a member of the League of Shadows.
-The first story features a tech-wielding villain who has teeth similar to Killer Croc, the second uses a jetpack (reminiscent of the Firefly), and the third has similarities to the villain Deadshot.
-Also, the Batman of the second encounter is very similar to the villain Man-Bat.
-When the Man in Black is seen by all the teenagers, he has no identifiable characteristics.
-Lastly, the story is told backwards, with the kid who claims he saw Batman most recently going first, ending with the kid who saw him first.